grip-on-software/monetdb-import/Database_structure.md

     -   **environment** - VARCHAR(500): The descriptor of the
         environment.
 This may be equal to the URL or it is a JSON-serialized array of elements that identify the environment.
+        The environment is hashable and is unique for the project, such that sources that have the same environment descriptor belong to the same environment.

 ## Build system tables (Jenkins)